Cut Meutia (train)

-The Cut Meutia is a passenger train service currently operating in North Aceh Regency, Aceh, Indonesia.
-It was opened in 2016 and currently serves just three railway stations in the regency, with plans for extension to three other stations.
-It is the only active train service in Indonesia which runs on the 1,435 mm standard gauge, and the only operational train service in Aceh.
+The Cut Meutia is a passenger train service currently operating in Aceh, Indonesia.
+It was opened in 2016 and currently serves six railway stations in North Aceh, Bireuën and Lhokseumawe.
+It is the only operational train service in Aceh.

 History

 Railways had been operational in Aceh since the Dutch East Indies era, linking Banda Aceh to Langkat in North Sumatra.
 The line ceased operations in 1982, however, leaving Aceh without operational train services and existing stations and railways deteriorating.
 In 1996, an attempt to develop tracks between Langkat and Aceh's provincial border ceased due to funding difficulties after laying 2 kilometers of track.
-Another section measuring 5 kilometers were developed in 2000, but again development ceased due to lack of funds.
+Another section measuring 5 kilometers was developed in 2000, but again development ceased due to a lack of funds.